3manuek/3manuek/content/about/_index.md

 title: "Emanuel Calvo"
 subtitle: "A Database Engineer, DBRE, and IT consultant."
 description: "
-My name is Emanuel, commonly named Tresma -- as Spanish shortener for  3manuek.
-Located in Madrid, and formerly in Buenos Aires.
+My name is Emanuel, commonly called Tresma -- as a Spanish shortener for  _3manuek_.
+Living in Madrid, and formerly in Buenos Aires.

-I'm a DataBase Engineer, large-scale DevOps Engineer, and Consultant.
-Currently working at OnGres, Founder of ViaDB, and Fundación Apolo IT Director.
+I'm a DataBase Engineer, large-scale Platform Engineer, and Consultant.
+Currently working at OnGres, Founder of Plataform3 (ViaDB), and IT Director at Fundación Apolo.

-> _For business inquires, fill up the contact form or through my [LinkedIn Profile](https://www.linkedin.com/in/ecbcbcb)_.
 "

 date: 2019-02-18T12:27:33-06:00